m-tartari/ubuntu_setup/README.md

 ./ubuntu_setup/ubuntu_setup.sh
 ```

-If it fails to start you might need to make it executable the run it again:
+If it fails to start you might need to make the bash file executable the run it again:

 ```bash
 chmod +x ./ubuntu_setup/ubuntu_setup.sh